damn1/ascii-blackjack/README.txt

 This is a small game I developed in Java as a lecture for the highschool I'm teaching in.
-It's an implementation of the Blackjack game with a nice ascii interface, something like this:
+It's an implementation of the Blackjack game with a nice ascii interface (I will improve it), something like this:

 d4mn, stack: 1000, do your bet: 560
 ================================================